programmfabrik/easydb-documentation/en/webfrontend/administration/base-config/cms/cms.md

 The Drupal [Plugin configuration](../../../../sysadmin/konfiguration/plugin/plugin.html) needs to be done in a [YAML file](../../../../sysadmin/konfiguration/yaml/yaml.html) by a system administrator. settings for the Drupal plugin can be made here.

-After successful installation, the following settings are made here in the basic configuration:
+After the successful installation, the following settings are made here in the basic configuration:

 |CMS|Field|Explanation|
 |--|--|--|